datamanju/datamanju.github.io/_posts/2020-06-06-why-analytics.md

 title: Why Data Analytics is hard?
 ---

 I've been working in two different industries over the past 5 years as a data analyst.
 I have a masters degree, but continue to take courses on my subject matter on a daily basis.
-I've completed bootcamps to reinforce and broaden my view of what engineers and data scientists do.
+I've completed bootcamps to reinforce and broaden my view on what engineers and data scientists do.
 But at the end of the day, I still feel that being a data analyst is hard.
 The challenges mainly come from three sides:

 1. Issues aren't limited to Data or Analytics alone.